awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-ssm-documents.md

 ## Legacy SSM documents for patching managed nodes<a name="patch-manager-ssm-documents-legacy"></a>

 The following four SSM documents are still available for use in your patching operations in some AWS Regions\.
-However, they might be deprecated in the future, so we don't recommend their use\.
+However, they might be no longer supported in the future, so we don't recommend their use\.
 Instead, use the documents described in [SSM documents recommended for patching managed nodes](#patch-manager-ssm-documents-recommended)\.

 **Topics**
 + [`AWS-ApplyPatchBaseline`](#patch-manager-ssm-documents-legacy-AWS-ApplyPatchBaseline)